 Sweden was the first country to join the Global Partnership to End Violence Against Children as a pathfinding country under Agenda 2030, goal 16, target 16.2.
 These countries demonstrate successful solutions to eliminate violence against children in different environments, from family settings to society at large.
 The Swedish government hosted the first Solutions Summit of the Global Partnership in Stockholm, on 14–15 February 2018.

-2019 marks 30 years since the adoption of the UN Convention on the Rights of the Child at the General Assembly in New York.
-It also marks 40 years since Sweden adopted the law on prohibition of corporal punishment in all settings, including the home of children.
+2019 marked 30 years since the adoption of the UN Convention on the Rights of the Child at the General Assembly in New York.
+It also marked 40 years since Sweden adopted the law on prohibition of corporal punishment in all settings, including the home of children.

 – An overview of the exhibition with illustrations from Stina Wirsén with texts from Astrid Lindgren’s speech Never violence!

 (Large prints: 1400 x 700 mm.
 Small prints: 700 x 700 mm.)

 Cotton tote bags can be ordered from the Swedish Institute, kindly contact Emma Jansson.